-f you’re researching MAXQDA pricing, you’re likely comparing it with other qualitative and mixed-methods tools like NVivo, ATLAS.ti, Dedoose, or newer AI-native platforms such as UserCall.
+If you’re researching MAXQDA pricing, you’re likely comparing it against NVivo, ATLAS.ti, Dedoose, or newer AI-native tools like UserCall.

-MAXQDA remains one of the most respected tools for rigorous qualitative and mixed-methods analysis, particularly in academic and institutional settings.
-But in 2026, the pricing conversation has shifted.
+MAXQDA remains one of the most respected platforms for rigorous qualitative and mixed-methods analysis, especially in academic and institutional settings.
+But in 2026, the real pricing question has shifted.

-It’s “How much do add-ons, seats, and researcher time add up to over the life of a project?”
+It’s “How much do add-ons, seats, transcription, and researcher time actually cost over a real project?”

 MAXQDA uses a license-based model with optional add-ons, rather than a single all-inclusive subscription.
 Pricing varies based on: